 As the world becomes increasingly connected to the cloud, businesses are jumping to meet both demand and opportunities within the IoT.
-However, this market boom has created significant risk for both companies and end users as security measures take a back seat to tightened timelines.
+However, this market boom has created a significant risk for both companies and end-users as security measures take a back seat to tightened timelines.

 Fortunately, the solution is simple: Organizations that want to stay competitive and secure moving forward need to prioritize security during the development phase of IoT applications.

 The non-profit IoT Security Foundation recommends the following best practices for businesses considering IoT development:

 1. Build security systems into IoT programs at the outset.

 2. Include protection for all potential weak points.

 3. Clearly inform users what data is required and collected.

 4. Remove or anonymize identifiers to protect individual identities.